-Every morning I eat a nice cup of muesli with a teaspoon of apple jelly (instead of honey) in the yogurt.
+Every morning I eat a nice bowl of muesli with a teaspoon of apple and lavender jelly (instead of honey) in the yogurt.
 It's something I can recommend to start your day full of sunshine!

-Step 2: Take a cheesecloth and put it in a colander.
-But the colander on top of a bowl.
-Put the soft apples in the colander and let the juice leak into the bowl for at least 8 hours.
+Step 2: Place a cheesecloth in a colander and set it in a bowl.
+Spoon the apples onto the cheesecloth and let drain for at least 8 hours.

-Step 3: Add the apple juice, together with the sugar, lemon juice and lavender to a pan and bring to the boil.
-Put a sugar thermometer into the pan and cook the jelly until the temperature reaches 220 degrees Fahrenheit (105 degrees Celsius)
+Step 3: Put the juice together with sugar, lemon juice, and lavender in a saucepan and bring to a boil.
+Hang a candy thermometer in the pan and cook until the jelly reads 220 °F (105 °C).

 Step 4: Check whether the jelly has thickened enough.
-Do this by dropping a drop of jelly on an ice-cold plate.
-When you draw a line through the apple jelly with a spoon, it shouldn't close.
-When the jelly stands the test, pour about 1/2 inch (1 cm) of jelly into the sterilized jars (this way the glassware can get used to the heat) and let it stand for 1 minute.
-Then fill the jars completely, screw the lid and turn the jars upside down.
+You do this by dropping a drop of jelly onto an ice-cold plate.
+When you draw a line with a spoon, it does not flow closed.
+Then pour about ½ inch (1 cm) of jelly into the sterilized jars (this allows the glassware to get used to the heat) and let it stand for 1 minute.
+Then scoop the pots full, screw on the lid and turn it upside down.
 Let cool to room temperature.

 The apple jelly with lavender can be stored for 1 year.

-- You haven't add enough lemon juice.
-The lemon lowers the pH so that the pectin, which is naturally present, does gel.
+- You added too little lemon juice.
+The lemon juice lowers the pH.
+A lower pH ensures that pectin, naturally present, stiffens.
 Measure the lemon juice carefully.

-- You have cooked the apple juice too short or too long.
+- You boiled the juice too short or too long.
 If you cook too short, the pectin will not gel.
-If you cook for too long, you cook the pectin so it breaks (and then it no longer gels).
+If you cook too long, you will break down the pectin (and it will no longer set, either).

-How to check if your jelly is ready?
+How do you check if your jelly is ready?

-To check if the apple jelly with lavender is done: the following method is simple and quick.
-An hour before you start, put a plate in the fridge an hour before you start, so it is well cold.
-Then, when the test moment has come (see the recipe), drip a drop of jelly on the ice-cold plate.
-If you now draw a line through the jelly with a spoon (or with your finger), it should not close.
+The following method is simple and quick for checking the apple jelly with lavender.
+First, put a plate in the fridge an hour before you start, so it is well cold.
+Then, when the test moment has come (see the recipe), drop a drop of jelly onto the ice-cold plate.
+Now, drawing a line through the jelly with a spoon (or with your finger) should not clog.

-Of course, it may not have been reduced enough yet.
-Put the plate back in the refrigerator and continue cooking for a while, to 230 degrees Fahrenheit (110 degrees Celsius, not higher).
+Of course, it may not be cooked enough yet.
+Return the plate to the refrigerator and continue cooking until about 230 °F (110 °C) (not higher).
 Now check again with the cold plate method.

 - 10 cups water